music-encoding/music-encoding.github.io/CONTRIBUTING.md

   Run `bundle install` in the root directory of your local clone of this repository.
 This will install all of the requirements for running the site locally.

-  Windows user should check out this step-by-step guide to setting up Jekyll on Windows: [https://jekyll-windows.juthilo.com/](https://jekyll-windows.juthilo.com/)
+  Windows users should check out this step-by-step guide to setting up Jekyll on Windows: [https://jekyll-windows.juthilo.com/](https://jekyll-windows.juthilo.com/)

   2. Run the Jekyll server